 Quick Export

-⚠️ Important: You can export a maximum of 5 columns.
-If you select more than 5 options in your building/floor/cleaner filters, you'll see a tooltip: "Please select 5 columns or less to export."
+All other splits: You can export up to 5 columns.
+If you select more, you'll see: "Please select 5 columns or less to export."

 Export Formats